vmoroz/node/doc/api/embedding.md

 - `[in] platform`: The Node.js platform instance to initialize.
-- `[out] early_return`: Optional. `true` if the initialization result requires early return either because of an error, or if the Node.js completed the work based on the provided CLI args.
+- `[out] early_return`: Optional. `true` if the initialization result requires early return either because of an error or the Node.js completed the work.
   For example, it had printed Node.js version or the help text.

 Returns `napi_ok` if there were no issues.

-The Node.js initialization parses CLI args, and initializes Node.js internals and the V8 runtime.
+The Node.js platform instance initialization parses CLI args, initializes Node.js internals and the V8 runtime.
 If the initial work such as printing the Node.js version number is completed, then the `early_return` is set to `true`.
-The printed message text can be accessed by calling the `node_platform_get_error_info` function.

 After the initialization is completed the Node.js platform settings cannot be changed anymore.
 The parsed arguments can be accessed by calling the `node_platform_get_args` and `node_platform_get_exec_args` functions.

 ##### `node_platform_get_args`